Question

 Resume Experts • 10+ Years Experience

-I've compiled some synonyms you can use instead of Liaise that will make your resume more compelling and results-focused.
+I've compiled powerful synonyms you can use instead of "Liaise" that will make your resume stand out to hiring managers and clearly demonstrate your collaborative impact.

 Better Alternatives to Use Instead